-In the 101 session, there was a woman TA who spoke up.
-She had a background in science and talked about how she pivoted away from science and into programming by going to Code Fellows.
+In the 101 session, there was a female TA who spoke up.
+She had a background in science and talked about how she pivoted away from science into programming by going through Code Fellows.
 Afterwards, I ran into her and Stephanie (a Code Fellows instructor).
 We chatted about working in tech, what it’s really like to be a women in tech, going back to school in your 30s, and how the brain shift happens.
 They both used the phrase, “change in mindset,” and asked me to really consider if I was ready for that.
-Those conversations and the fact that I was able to reach out to people who had similar experiences to me really made a difference to move onto the 201 bootcamp and make the investment.
+Those conversations and the fact that I was able to reach out to people who had similar experiences to me really made the difference, and encouraged me to move onto the 201 and fully commit to this career change.

 It had been 15 years since I’d been in college, so I didn’t really know if my brain was going to work in that way anymore.
 Code Fellows offered a taste before I had to commit full-time.

 It was hard work, it takes a lot of grit and determination!
 It took a minute to pry open the chambers of my brain but once they were open, it was like I became a sponge for all the information I was learning.
 It was exhausting every single day, and I was hard on myself.

 But learning with a community really helped me.
 Code Fellows creates a supportive and inclusive environment that is very friendly and open to questions.
 The general support offered to students is invaluable, and the individual attention made a huge difference in how much I was able to do and learn.